mare-imbrium/canis/README.md

 structure of the code and what to study.
 One can also select an example that is close to the application one has in mind and use the source as a starting point.

-That said, all applications will use a Window, typically a root_window which covers the entire screen.
+That said, all applications will use a `Window`, typically a `root_window` which covers the entire screen.
-A Window contains a Form, which manages all the widgets or controls inside it.
+A Window contains a `Form`, which manages all the widgets or controls inside it.
 It manages traversal, as well as calling events on them and setting their state.
-So you may be interested in reading up on the controls you need such as a listbox or a textpad (a multiline readonly textarea).
+So you may be interested in reading up on the controls you need such as a `Listbox` or a `Textpad` (a multiline readonly textarea).
 Pay attention to the events that they handle such as row_selection, or entering and leaving a row, etc.

-Of interest is also the App class which wraps some basic boilerplate code such as starting and shutting ncurses, setting colors, and creating a root_window and its form.
+Of interest is also the `App` class which wraps some basic boilerplate code such as starting and shutting ncurses, setting colors, and creating a root_window and its form.

 Each widget has a large number of properties which can be changed at any time.
-Unfortunately these may not show up in the generated documentation since they are not created using +attr_accessor+.
-It is necessary for a widget to be repainted whenever a property is changed, thus +dsl_property+ has been used in place of +attr_accessor+.
+Unfortunately these may not show up in the generated documentation since they are not created using `attr_accessor`.
+It is necessary for a widget to be repainted whenever a property is changed, thus `dsl_property` has been used in place of `attr_accessor`.

-Canis (from rbcurse) provides all the small utlities you need for user interfaces such as dialogs to get a string from the user, confirmation dialogs, dialogs to display running text or exceptions, alerts, statuslines (like vim), an application header (like alpine). dialogs to select one or more rows from a list, menus etc. It borrows features from other text applications such as vim or emacs such as multiple key mappings (e.g., 'gg').
+Canis (from rbcurse) provides all the small utilities you need for user interfaces such as dialogs to get a string from the user, confirmation dialogs, dialogs to display running text or exceptions, alerts, statuslines (like vim), an application header (like alpine). dialogs to select one or more rows from a list, menus etc. It borrows features from other text applications such as vim or emacs such as multiple key mappings (e.g., 'gg').
 All multiline widgets have vim keybindings for traversal including numeric prefixes.

 There are routines for accessing the OS, such as shelling out to the shell, or running a shell command and seeing the results in a Viewer, or editing a file externally in your EDITOR.
 These can be seen in the examples.